AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor selects a student to delete.
-2. TMS requests confirmation.
+2. System requests confirmation.
 3. Tutor confirms deletion.
-4. TMS deletes the student and shows a success message.
+4. System deletes the student and shows a success message.

     Use case ends.